GiridharRNair/ProfStatsUTD/server/README.md

 To set up the ProfStatsUTD Backend on your local machine, follow these steps:

+0. Ensure you have a virtual enviroment set up with Python 3.8+.
 1. Clone the repository: `git clone https://github.com/GiridharRNair/ProfStatsUTD`
 2. Change into the working directory: `cd server`
 3. Install dependencies: `pip install -r requirements.txt`
 4. Run the backend: `python main.py`

-**Note:** Alternatively, you can conveniently build and start the backend using the provided npm script.
-This will also simultaneously start the React frontend and the FastAPI backend:
+**Note:** Alternatively, this will also simultaneously start the React frontend and the FastAPI backend:

 ```bash
 npm run start